Raja Pervaiz Ashraf: Personal life and childhood

-Raja Pervaiz Ashraf was born on 26 December 1950 in Sanghar, Sindh.
-He graduated from the University of Sindh in 1970 and was involved in agriculture before entering politics.
-He is married to Nusrat Pervaiz Ashraf and has four children, which include two sons and two daughters.
-Ashraf belongs to the Minhas clan of Pakhral and is originally from Gujar Khan, an industrial town in the Rawalpindi District of the Potohar region in northern Punjab.
+Raja Pervaiz Ashraf was born to a Punjabi Muslim family on 26 December 1950 in Sanghar, Sindh.
+Ashraf belongs to the Minhas Rajput clan of Pakhral and is originally from Gujar Khan, an industrial town in the Rawalpindi District of the Potohar region in northern Punjab.
 The Potohar region is home to numerous prominent political and military personalities.
-Ashraf comes from a middle class Potohari-speaking family of landowners who have had a traditional background in politics.
+Ashraf comes from a middle class Punjabi speaking family of landowners who have had a traditional background in politics.
 An uncle of his served as a minister in the cabinet of Ayub Khan during the 1960s.
 His parents owned agricultural land in the town of Sanghar in Sindh, where he was born and brought up.

-Ashraf is multilingual and can fluently speak English, Urdu, Punjabi and Potwari and Sindhi.
+He graduated from the University of Sindh in 1970 and was involved in agriculture before entering politics.
+He is married to Nusrat Pervaiz Ashraf and has four children, which include two sons and two daughters.
+Ashraf is multilingual and can fluently speak English, Urdu, Punjabi and Sindhi.